JonathanBeverley/writeups/content/NorthSec2023/candy-machine/index.md

 end
 ```

-At this point we can push buttons on the gui and see how things work out.
+At this point we can push buttons on the GUI and see how things work out.
 For example the sequence "258#" gives this output:
 ```bash
 Breakpoint 1, 0x00000a9a in ?? ()
 $1 = 0x32